PythonCharmers/python-future/docs/source/what_else.rst

 **************************

 ``future`` cannot completely close the gap between Python 3 and Python 2 with just the right :ref:`imports`.
-The following require some additional work.
+The following points require some additional work.

 .. _what-else-essentials: